-Markov Model
+Markov Chain

 Andrey Markov (1856 - 1922)

 Russian mathematician.

-Famous for his work on random processes. ( $\Pr[X \ge c \cdot \mathbf{E}[X]] \le 1/c$ is Markov's Inequality.)
+Famous for his work on random processes.

+($\Pr[X \ge c \cdot \mathbf{E}[X]] \le 1/c$ is Markov's Inequality.)
 A model for the evolution of a random system.
 The future is independent of the past, given the present.
-Cool things about the Markov model - It is a very general and natural model.
-Extraordinary number of applications in many different disciplines: computer science, mathematics, biology, physics, chemistry, economics, psychology, music, baseball,... - The model is simple and neat.
+Cool things about Markov Chains - It is a very general and natural model. - Applications in: - computer science, mathematics, biology, physics, chemistry, economics, psychology, music, baseball,... - The model is simple and neat.

-- A beautiful mathematical theory behind it.
-Starts simple, goes deep.
+- Cilantro

-The plan
+The plan Motivating examples and applications

-Motivating examples and applications
+Basic mathematical representation and properties A bit more on applications

-Basic mathematical representation and properties
+The future is independent of the past, given the present.

-A bit more on applications
+Some Examples of Markov Chains

-Some Examples of Markov Models Example: Drunkard Walk
+Example: Drunkard Walk